Pyrax/CarND-Path-Planning-Project/README.md

 #### Motion planner
 Transitioning the generated trajectories into an actual path is realized through the motion planner.
 It takes the polynomial functions and solves them for a given time T to get the frenet coordinates.
 These frenet values are then converted to cartesian coordinates which can be used by the simulator.
 In order to create smooth paths, the conversion into XY-coordinates is realized through spline interpolation with a [cubic spline interpolation library](https://kluge.in-chemnitz.de/opensource/spline/).

+#### Further work
+In the following, I describe some possible improvements which can still be deployed for my current approach when I will revisit this project in the future.

+To further improve trajectories a behavior planner which also includes states for preparing lane changes could be developed as well as cost functions to select between different trajectories (see behavior planner section).

+Furthermore, trajectories of other vehicles could be predicted with statistics or machine learning to make better decisions for our own car.

 ---

 ## Project instructions